- Location: Kansas

 - Use the assignment of title found on the back of the existing title.
 Write the new name under "Name of Purchaser."

-- If there are two owners and the names are connected by "and," both will need to sign.
-Otherwise, only one owner's signature is required.
+- If there are multiple owners and the names are connected by "and," both will need to sign.

 - The new owner must then take the title to his or her county treasurer's office and complete a title application.